lspahija/blizzardberry/README.md

 ## After Launch (while also selling)
 #### Note: do not work on these feature unless you're also selling.
 If you're not selling, stop working on these and start selling.
+- add set up and teardown code to integration tests (e.g. create a user and agent. add credits to the user. delete the user and agent after the test)
 - let users configure the agent's starting message
 - minify and obfuscate agent.js code
 - let the end user see all actions that the agent can perform.
 Make the actions searchable.
 Expose the thinking tokens if the user chooses to see them.